pademinune/NameNet/readme.md

 # NameNet

-NameNet is a project I've been working on to experiment with various different machine learning models and architectures.
-Every model aims to classify any name as Male or Female.
+NameNet is a project to experiment with various different machine learning models and architectures.
+Every model aims to classify any name as Male or Female based on its most common usage.

 You can view model specific notes within the model folder named as: "{model_name}.txt".